usu-cidi/qa-update/README.md

 This repository contains a script that will:
 * Pull an institution's accessibility report from Blackboard's Ally API
 * Combine the accessibility report with other data generated from an institution's Canvas
-* Merge that report with a template for merge into a QA board on monday.com
+* Use that data to automatically update a QA board on monday.com

 _Note: This program has only been tested on Macs up to this point.
 If you want to use this on another OS, you are welcome to try it and if there are issues please follow the Bug Report instructions at the bottom of this page to indicate your interest in better support for other Operating Systems._